solomonkamanga/100-days-of-code/docs/round-2/log.md

 - Title Case a Sentence
 - Slice and Splice

-**Thoughts:** Even though coding after a long day at work is hard, I like how I it has become part of my daily routine and is no longer a burden I have to overcome at the end of each day.
+**Thoughts:** Even though coding after a long day is hard, I like how it has become part of my daily routine and is no longer a burden I have to overcome at the end of each day.

 **Link to work:** [Day 21 - freeCodeCamp](https://twitter.com/Changamire_Musa/status/1235323517241102336)